 - Easy team collaboration: Your team members can easily monitor form entries.
 You don’t need to provide login credentials to your WordPress dashboard.

 - Quick data analysis: Generate personalized reports based on the data your visitors submit and make informed decisions quickly and easily.
 For example, if you’re creating a poll, you can easily interpret the user inputs by connecting them with Google Sheets.

 - Save entries automatically: You don’t need to enter the form entries by hand.
 Simply connect your form with Google Sheets and all the entries will be saved automatically.

 Let’s go ahead and get started with exactly how to do this.

 How to Save Contacts From WordPress Forms to Google Sheets

 Follow these steps to connect your contact form to a Google spreadsheet.

 After the installation, you’ll need to create a simple WordPress form.
 You can see our tutorial on creating a simple contact form in WPForms.
 Let’s rename the form as Google Sheets for the sake of this example.

 In order to import entries into Google Sheets from your form, you’ll need to install and activate Zapier addon on your site.
-The Zapier addon lets you connect your WordPress forms to over 500+ web apps, including the Google Sheets app.
+The Zapier addon lets you connect your WordPress forms to over 2,000+ web apps, including things like Salesforce, Jira, and the Google Sheets app.

 For more help with this step, you can check out our tutorial on how to install and use the Zapier addon.